hangshuai182111/Facial-Feature-Data-of-Students/README.md

 # Facial-Feature-Data-of-Students

-Containing the facial feature points and expression values of students
+Including facial feature points and expression values of students (part)， The remaining data will be uploaded after the follow-up related research.

 __1.Data acquisition link：__